DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 ## Set up Sensitive Data Scanner
 <br>
 {{< callout url="https://google.com" >}}
-  Sensitive Data Scanner Using the Agent is in private beta.
+  Sensitive Data Scanner using the Agent is in private beta.
 To request access, full out this form.
 {{< /callout >}}

 There are two locations where you can redact your sensitive data: